The Ravenfeast Series: Tales of the 'Conquest Era' from an Anglo-Danish perspective as told by Ivar Ulfsson

-Parallel to these books is the CONQUEST series on this site, that ends with William's demise at Mantes whilst delivering a punitive blow to the citizens of the
+Parallel to these books is the CONQUEST series on this site, that ends with William's demise at Mantes whilst delivering a punitive blow to its citizens

 From 1066 when the RAVENFEAST saga series begins, the CONQUEST series charts the course of the years to 1087, with the key figures and their careers outlined - also covered in GODWIN'S CLAN and SWORDFLASH 1066.
 Follow through the events of each year and compare them with characters and events in RAVENFEAST, OVERTHROWN, OUTCAST, BETRAYED, WAYFARER, LANDWASTER and FENMAN.
 There's a treat in store on both counts, historical and fictional!